Sri Veeranarayana Temple, Belavadi, Karnataka

 Architecture of Veeranarayana Temple

 The entrance to Veeranarayana Temple Belavadi is impressive.
 The eastern entrance to the main courtyard has an elevated porch.
 Inside the temple is surrounded by well manicure green lawns.
 The steps to the temple is flanked by two well-sculpted elephants.
 Walking in towards the sanctum door was like crossing a path lined with mammoth sandstone pillars.
-This area is called the sabhamantapa, where the elders of the village would have assembled to discuss matters of importance.
+This area is sabhamantapa, where the elders of the village would have assembled to discuss matters of importance.
 There is seating arrangement all around.
 The pillars are round, huge and hard to give a complete hug to some of them, and each with a different design.

 The ceilings are exquisitely carved, some have geometric patterns and others have figures of Gods and warriors in different postures.
 Just a few minutes of photography of the ceilings hurt my neck; I wondered how the sculptors of those days did this marvelous work without any modern amenities!